Bușteni

 Bușteni ([buʃˈtenʲ]) is a small mountain town in the north of Prahova County, Muntenia, Romania.
 It is located in the Prahova Valley, at the bottom of the Bucegi Mountains, that have a maximum altitude of 2505 m.
 Its name literally means tree-logs in Romanian.
 One village, Poiana Țapului, is administratively part of the town, formerly a separate commune prior to 1950.
-According to the 2011 census, it has 8,894 inhabitants.
+According to the 2021 census, it has 8,368 inhabitants.

 Bușteni's average altitude is 875 m.
 It is one of the most popular mountain resorts in Romania, with year-round tourism opportunities, including skiing and mountain climbing.

 The town and the surrounding mountains were the site of military confrontations in 1916, during World War I (see Romania during World War I).
 A large commemorative monument (about 25 m high), Heroes' Cross (Crucea Eroilor) lies atop nearby Caraiman Peak, at nearly 2260 m.
 The monument is lighted at night and is visible from virtually everywhere in Bușteni.

+The mountains are also the home of several other rock formations that have become tourist attractions.
+A notable one is the Sphinx, which is named for its resemblance to the Great Sphinx of Giza.
+Another rock formation is Babele, a structure in the same area.

 The main local industries are wood industry and tourism.
 Many holiday houses have been built in the town since the 2000s.

-Also a new Information Tourism Center was set up near the City Hall.